 - Governance factors – how the company manages its accounts, relates to political situations or its cooperation with the law.

-What makes an investment ethical
+What makes an ethical investment fund ethical

 Everyone’s definition of ethical is different.